-Sometimes, an accident victim may not have health insurance or prefers to receive surgery by a particular doctor who doesn’t accept the health insurance.
+Sometimes, an accident victim may not have health insurance or prefers to receive surgery from a particular doctor who doesn’t accept your health insurance.
 In this instance, medical financing can be appropriate.
 Surgery will increase the value of your case.

 What Is the Difference Between a Lien and a Loan?

 Another choice is to ask your doctor to provide treatment on a lien.
 A lien is an agreement signed by you and your lawyer which promises to pay your doctor at the end of your case.

 With a lien, usually, no interest will be paid.
 Only the principal will be paid to your doctor at the end of your case.
 With a loan or medical financing, you will have to repay the principal with interest.